Profit Through Purpose

 Access works to make charities and social enterprises in England more financially resilient and self-reliant, so that they can sustain or increase their impact.
 They do this by supporting the development of enterprise activity to grow and diversify income, and improve access to the social investment which can help stimulate that enterprise activity.
 Access has worked with us for a number of years.
 We are an Access Point for their Reach Fund, which provides investment readiness grants.

-Big Society Capital was set up as an independent organisation to build the social investment market in the UK, so that charities and social enterprises can access appropriate repayable finance to enable them to grow, become more sustainable and increase their impact on society.
-Since 2012, Big Society Capital has made more than 90 investments into fund managers and social banks, which in turn make money available to social enterprise and charities to create impact.
-Over 1,200 social enterprises and charities have received investment from Big Society Capital, from over £2bn of available investment.
+Better Society Capital was set up as an independent organisation to build the social investment market in the UK, so that charities and social enterprises can access appropriate repayable finance to enable them to grow, become more sustainable and increase their impact on society.

 • Curiosity Society